Simple, Homestyle Vegan Tuna Salad

 Steam and mash the cauliflower with a fork.
 After the cauliflower is steamed and mashed, you may want to strain some of the extra moisture out using some cheesecloth (or I like to use my favorite unpaper towel).
 Not too much though — unless you like your tuna salad super dry.

-Make it creamy with a couple tablespoons of tahini and horseradish.
+Then make it creamy with a couple tablespoons of tahini and horseradish.

 Chickpeas in vegan tuna salad